Inverse Functions & Chain Rule

 \[\frac{d}{dx}\big[f(g(x))\big] = f'(g(x)) \cdot g'(x)\]

-- The rate the large gear turns depends on the medium gear (outer derivative)
+• The rate at which the large gear turns depends on the medium gear (outer derivative).

-- The rate the medium gear turns depends on the small gear (inner derivative)
+• The rate at which the medium gear turns depends on the small gear (inner derivative).

 Example: Differentiate \((3x^4 - 7x + 1)^3 - 7x^2 + 2\)